noeldanh/vonage_project/README.md

 ### How To

-1. Once you've pulled the github repository you will need to add your OpenTok Credentials to the `app.js` file:
+1. Once you've pulled the github repository you'll need to add in your OpenTok Credentials to the `app.js` file:

 ```javascript
 var apiKey = "";